northcoastmountainrat/Sitchensis/README.md

   * Install anaconda or miniconda
   * Open an anaconda command prompt
   * Create a new environment with the latest version of python
-  eg) if you want to call your environment myEnv then:
+    if you want to call your environment myEnv then:
     `conda create -n myEnv python=3.6`
+    if on a Mac you need a "framework build" of python, you can do this by running as an additional step:
+    `conda install python.app`
+    when prompted to download/update packages enter
+    `y`
   * Activate the environment
+     In Windows:
     `conda activate myEnv`
+     On Mac or Linux:
+     `source activate myEnv`
   * Install the package to the environment
    `pip install git+https://github.com/northcoastmountainrat/Sitchensis`